pedrosanta/html-base/README.md

 # Contributing

-If you feel something can be improved in the spirit of this starter/seed project, feel free to open an Issue or submit a Pull Request.
+If you feel something can be improved in the spirit of this starter/seed project, feel free to open an Issue or submit a Pull Request for consideration.

 @pedrosanta